Johnmiicheal/TinyCycle/README.md

 ## Usage
 Run using ``` python webcam.py  --name MODEL_NAME --model test --preprocess none --no_dropout ```
+PS: I just crashed my potato running this... so fair warning, don't run if you use a potato.

 ## Style Models
 | Models  |